 - Select the correct text size and style based on subject prominence

-- Stick to a couple of typeface, multiple typefaces in newsletter ruins the user experience
+- Stick to a couple of typefaces, multiple typefaces in newsletter ruins the user experience

 - Maintain the right spacing